yrkv/ftc_app_new/README.md

 ## Welcome!

+# new link for this project: https://github.com/yrkv/ftc_app_relic_recovery
+I changed to a new one because I needed to update.
+I forked this time, so I shouldn't need to transfer again.
+We will have another project later with what others make, but that doesn't exist yet.

 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 If you are new to the *FIRST* Tech Challenge software and control system, you should visit the online wiki to learn how to install, configure, and use the software and control system: